-- \$10 million of net gains on assets driven by gains in net interest rate derivative receivables due to market movements largely offset by losses in MSRs reflecting faster prepayment speeds on lower rates.
-Refer to Note 15 for additional information on MSRs. - \$102 million of net gains on liabilities driven by market movements in short-term borrowings.
+- \$10 million of net gains on assets driven by gains in net interest rate derivative receivables due to market movements largely offset by losses in MSRs reflecting faster prepayment speeds on lower rates. - \$102 million of net gains on liabilities driven by market movements in short-term borrowings.

-- \$2.1 billion of net losses on assets largely due to MSRs reflecting faster prepayment speeds on lower rates.
-Refer to Note 15 for additional information on MSRs. - \$3.3 billion of net losses on liabilities predominantly driven by market movements in long-term debt.
+- \$2.1 billion of net losses on assets largely due to MSRs reflecting faster prepayment speeds on lower rates. - \$3.3 billion of net losses on liabilities predominantly driven by market movements in long-term debt.